oupfiz5/openacs/Readme.md

         NS_CONF="/usr/local/ns/conf/my-config.tcl" docker-compose up

-<a id="naviserver-variable-file"></a>
+<a id="postgresql-docker-image"></a>

-## NaviServer variable file

-`NS_VARS` - - configuration file.
-This configuration file contains several parameters which are frequently changed (e.g. for debug or other configurations).
-The provided NaviServer configuation file reads the variable file and uses its values.
-Default value is `/usr/local/ns/conf/config_vars.tcl`

-1. Put the configuration file to `rootfs/usr/local/ns/conf`
-2. Run docker compose

-        NS_VARS="/usr/local/ns/conf/my_vars.tcl" docker-compose up
+## PostgreSQL docker image

+Docker-compose uses the following variables for pulling postgres image from docker hub:

+-   POSTGRES\_REPOSITORY
+-   POSTGRES\_TAG

 <a id="database-hostname"></a>

 ## Database hostname

-`DB_HOST` set the database hostname for the openacs.
+`PGHOST` set the database hostname for the openacs.
 By default it has name of docker-compose database  service - postgres.

+    PGHOST=foo docker-compose up

+<a id="database-name"></a>

+## Database name

+`PGDATABASE` set the database name for the openacs.
+By default it has name of docker-compose database  service - openacs.

-    DB_HOST=foo docker-compose up
+    PGDATABASE=foo docker-compose up

 <a id="database-username"></a>

 ## Database username

-`DB_USER` set the database username for the openacs and postgres.
+`PGUSER` set the database username for the openacs and postgres.

-    DB_USER=foouser docker-compose up
+    PGUSER=foouser docker-compose up

 <a id="database-password"></a>

 ## Database password

-`DB_PASS` set the database user password for the openacs and postgres.
+`PGPASSWORD` set the database user password for the openacs and postgres.

-    DB_PASS=foopass docker-compose up
+    PGPASSWORD=foopass docker-compose up

 <a id="postgres-tag"></a>